rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 Some forthcoming essays
 =======================

+Conclusions.

+Burnout.

+PCards.

+Harley McIlrath.

 79. Nibbled to death by ducks.

 80. Donating to Grinnell.

 81. Narren Brown (write in advance)

-How has Grinnell changed?

 cv-vs-vita (quote from our latest guidelines from Dean's office)

-PCards

-What I Write (recommendation letters, memos (lots of memos), answers to surveys from the Dean, ...)
+What I write (recommendation letters, memos (lots of memos), answers to surveys from the Dean, ...)

 Dumb Things: CS Alumni Mailing List

-Selling yourself

 Outlook.